Davisa94/LocalCustomAnimation/README.md

 Within the HTML file "wrapper.html" Ensure that you change the filetype for your video and audio as follows:

+If your video is MP4 instead of webm change these lines:

 Within OBS or Streamlabs create a new browser source and select the box that says Local File:
 ![](image/README/1630882127918.png)